bcorwen/KTOMEblog/docs/devblog_10.md

 [Prev post: The Wires module](devblog_09.md)

 ## 2022/04/25 - Let's get physical
 Wow, ok... it's been a long time since the last update.
-I hit a long run of momentum on the project and didn't want to slow down to write up these blog posts, but then forgot when things slowed down once again.
+I hit a long run of momentum on the project and didn't want to slow down to write up these blog posts, but then forgot when things settled down once again.
 This post is a short catch-up for June 2021

 As mentioned in the previous post, I've been building up the electronics on breadboards and updating the code from the prototype.
-This progress was good but I was tired of the messy wires and difficulty in showing some interesting updates.
+This progress was good but I was tired of the messy wires and had difficulty in showing some interesting updates.
 I decided it was time to park the coding and focus on the physical design of the bomb.

 ### Starting the design
 My goal is to replicate the look and feel of the game as far as is possible, so I sat down with the aim of slavishly copying the module design.